NAV on 2019/11/14

 -We remain committed to maintaining the 25% offshore allocation. -We have no intention of acquiring long dated developed market debt.
-We prefer to roll shorter dated cash investments which offer lower returns, but reduce the risk of capital losses. -We have again reduced our underweight equity allocation domestically.
-We continue to buy exposure to SA Inc and emerging markets following recent poor performance.
+We prefer to roll shorter dated cash investments which offer lower returns, but reduce the risk of capital losses. -We are evaluating our domestic asset allocation given the difficulties load-shedding imposes on the SA economy.

 In the absence of major regulatory reform, South Africa will follow where global markets lead.